robin-samuel/friendlypy/Readme.md

-This is a solver to generate valid solutions for friendlycaptcha Challenges.
+This is a solver to generate valid solutions for friendlycaptcha Challenges with Python.

 Usage:
 ```python